rwinright/JS-Invaders/README.md

  1. Fork (or clone) the project.
  2. NPM Install to get the required node modules.
- 3. Run `NPM Run Build` from the terminal to launch a server.
+ 3. Run `NPM start` from the terminal to launch a server.
  4. Submit your pull request and I'll review it and maybe add it in or at least give feedback on it!
  5. Have fun!